mjenior/mjenior.github.io/_posts/2015-1-11-pathways.md

 	41      cdf:CD630_00040 recF;_DNA_replication_and_repair_protein_RecF   K03629  03440   Homologous recombination        Genetic Information Processing  Replication and repair

 The columns are:  # mapped followed by gene code, gene name, KEGG ortholog, pathway code, then some additional classifications.
-As you can see there are a couple of key errors, but this is due to te fact that the annotation of some genes is incomplete in the KEGG reference files.
+As you can see there are a couple of key errors, but this is due to the fact that the annotation of some genes is incomplete in the KEGG reference files.

 I'll be posted some figures with some R code I used to make them pretty soon hopefully.